 The trend is so in that chipset makers have already started upgrading their ISPs with additional interface ports to enable OEMs to add extra camera sensors and crunch feed from them simultaneously.

 Let us take a look into the devices, which resort to this peculiar triple camera design.

-The more recently launched Huawei Mate 20 Pro has a similar triple camera system with Leica optics as the P20 Pro and it’s fueled by Huawei’s latest 7nm Kirin 980 chipset.
+The Huawei Mate 20 Pro has a similar triple camera system with Leica optics and it’s fueled by Huawei’s latest 7nm Kirin 980 chipset.
 While the 40MP primary sensor and 8MP secondary sensor remain same, the 20MP monochrome sensor has been replaced by a 20MP ultra wide-angle shooter.

 This is a truly impressive camera system, one that can focus on objects just 2.5cm away.
 There is no dearth of whizzy tech on the new Mate 20 Pro, and the feature set also includes reverse wireless charging.

 As evident from the name, the head-turner would be its periscope-style telephoto lens that facilitates 10x Hybrid Optical Zoom with 13MP sensor (f/3.0 aperture).
 This is part of a panel comprising 48MP(f/1.7 aperture) primary rear Sony IMX586 sensor with LED flash paired with and an 8MP (f/2.2 aperture) 120-degree Ultra Wide Lens.

 A side-lifting pop-up selfie camera at the top adds to is cool quotient.
 The phone supports 4K capture at 60fps with OIS, audio zoom recording and 3D surround audio.